zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zcl_definition.md

 when the OnOff attribute of an On/Off cluster on the same endpoint is set to On.
 If the OnLevel attribute is not implemented, or is set to 0xff, it has no effect.

+#### OnTransitionTime Attribute
+The OnTransitionTime attribute represents the time taken to move the current level from the minimum level to the maximum level when an On command is received by an On/Off cluster on the same endpoint.
+It is specified in 10ths of a second.
+If this command is not implemented, or contains a value of 0xffff, the OnOffTransitionTime will be used instead.

+#### OffTransitionTime Attribute
+The OffTransitionTime attribute represents the time taken to move the current level from the maximum level to the minimum level when an Off command is received by an On/Off cluster on the same endpoint.
+It is specified in 10ths of a second.
+If this command is not implemented, or contains a value of 0xffff, the OnOffTransitionTime will be used instead.

+#### DefaultMoveRate Attribute
+The DefaultMoveRate attribute determines the movement rate, in units per second, when a Move command is received with a Rate parameter of 0xFF.

 ### Received

 #### Move to Level Command [0x00]
+On receipt of this command, a device SHALL move from its current level to the value given in the Level field.
+The meaning of ‘level’ is device dependent –e.g., for a light it MAY mean brightness level.The movement SHALL be as continuous as technically practical, i.e., not a step function, and the time taken to move to the new level SHALL be equal to the value of the Transition time field, in tenths of a second, or as close to this as the device is able.If the Transition time field takes the value 0xffff then the time taken to move to the new level SHALL instead be determined by the OnOffTransitionTimeattribute.
+If OnOffTransitionTime, which is an optional attribute, is not present, the device SHALL move to its new level as fast as it is able.

 |Field Name                 |Data Type                  |
 |---------------------------|---------------------------|
 |Level                      |Unsigned 8-bit integer     |